Turning a person browsing your site into a customer takes a lot of effort.

-Sometimes, businesses find it challenging to nail the delivery of their value propositions, primarily when they operate in highly-specific industry niches.
+Sometimes, businesses find it challenging to nail their value proposition delivery, primarily when operating in highly specific industry niches.

 Poor messaging hurts your brand identity by confusing your customers and prospects and hurts your conversation rates.

-To ensure that web visitors understand the value they stand to gain by becoming your customer, pay attention to your site’s copy and how it goes about explaining your offer.
+To ensure that web visitors understand the value they gain by becoming your customers, pay attention to your site’s copy and how it explains your offer.

 For example, you can achieve a lot by re-examining product pages.
 Read the copy and consider whether it’s easy to understand by someone who doesn’t have experience with similar products or services.